Duke Roufus: Career

 Roufus voluntarily vacated his Super Heavyweight I.K.F.
-Title to move down to the Heavyweight Muay Thai Division and soon after, retired.
-However, at the end of October 2000, Roufus announced he would come out of retirement to fight in the K-1 USA tournament.
+Title to move down to the Heavyweight Muay Thai Division, and soon after retired.
+At the end of October 2000, Roufus announced he would come out of retirement to fight in the K-1 USA tournament.
 He lost his second round bout in the May 2001 K-1 USA tournament and his opening round bout in the August, 2001 K-1 USA tournament.

 On December 11, 2002, Roufus made his retirement official.
 His final kickboxing record was 36–8–1 and in pro boxing he was 2–0.

-On two further occasions Roufus has come out of retirement to fight in the ring to record wins against Sinisa "Thunderman" Andrijasevic on June 3, 2005 and Eduardo Maiorino on May 25, 2007.
+On two further occasions Roufus came out of retirement to fight in the ring to record wins against Sinisa "Thunderman" Andrijasevic on June 3, 2005, and Eduardo Maiorino on May 25, 2007.

-Following his retirement, he has become a well-known trainer, working with many mixed martial artists including former UFC Lightweight Champion Anthony Pettis, Alan Belcher, Pat Barry, Erik Koch, Ben Rothwell, Matt Mitrione, former U.S. Olympian and former Bellator World Champion Ben Askren and former UFC Welterweight Champion Tyron Woodley.
+Following his retirement, he became a trainer, working with many mixed martial artists including former UFC Lightweight Champion Anthony Pettis, Alan Belcher, Pat Barry, Erik Koch, Ben Rothwell, Matt Mitrione, former U.S. Olympian and former Bellator World Champion Ben Askren and former UFC Welterweight Champion Tyron Woodley.
 Other former students include Kill Cliff FC coach Jason Strout, former UFC Lightweight Champion Jens Pulver, The Ultimate Fighter Season One star Stephan Bonnar and CM Punk.

-Duke Roufus, business partner Scott Joffe and Anthony Pettis operate Roufusport Martial Arts Academy in Milwaukee, Wisconsin.
+Duke Roufus, business partner Scott Joffe and Anthony Pettis operated Roufusport Martial Arts Academy in Milwaukee, Wisconsin.

-Roufus has also served as color commentator for K-1 on ESPN2 and has appeared on TSN in Canada, Walker Texas Ranger and Fox's Best Damn Sport's Show Period.
+Roufus also served as color commentator for K-1 on ESPN2 and has appeared on TSN in Canada, Walker Texas Ranger and Fox's Best Damn Sport's Show Period.

-Roufus and Joffe also operate NAFC (North American Fighting Championship) MMA & Kickboxing, which has served as a launching pad for many current and former stars of MMA.
+Roufus and Joffe also operated NAFC (North American Fighting Championship) MMA & Kickboxing, which has served as a launching pad for many current and former stars of MMA.

+Personal life and death

+On October 17, 2025, Roufus's business partner, Scott Joffe, announced via a Facebook post that Roufus had died in his sleep earlier that day.
+He was 55.